 2. Participate in the Chuck E. Cheese Reading Challenge to get 10 free Play Points.

 Have your kids read and record their minutes with a reading log from Half Price Books’ website.
 After 300 minutes of reading, they’ll earn $5 in Bookworm Bucks that work just like gift cards.
+This one is open to all kids 18 and under.
+The program starts June 1, 2023, and reading logs must be in by July 31, 2023, to earn the $5 Bookworm Bucks.

 4. Earn digital rewards through Scholastic’s Summer Reading Program.